 Lithuanian baritone Romanas Kudriašovas, a recent London National Opera Studio alumnus has been described by The Telegraph as having a voice with shades of Alan Rickman in speech and John Shirley-Quirk in song — that certainly catches the ear.

-This season Mr. Kudriašovas returns to the Baroque Opera Theatre of Lithuania as Polyphemus in Handel’s Acis and Galatea and as Corydon, Winter and Hymen in Purcell’s The Fairy Queen.
-He will make his on stage Glyndebourne debut as The Footman in Samuel Barber‘s Vanessa.
-As a recitalist he presents a new programme dedicated to the renowned 20th century baritone Dietrich Fischer-Dieskau, celebrating his astonishing career.
+This season Mr. Kudriašovas returns to the Baroque Opera Theatre of Lithuania as Polyphemus in Handel’s Acis and Galatea.
+He makes his Glyndebourne debut as The Footman in Samuel Barber‘s Vanessa, and Glyndebourne Tour debut as Le Surintendant des plaisirs in Massenet’s Cendrillon and Commissionario in Traviata.
+As a recitalist he presents a programme dedicated to the renowned 20th century baritone Dietrich Fischer-Dieskau, celebrating his astonishing career.

-Recent engagements have included a re-invitation for a third performance of Amy Lane’s production of Tosca, singing the role of Sagrestano, starring Sir Bryn Terfel as Scarpia and Ms Kristine Opolais as Tosca at the International Eisteddfod festival in Llangollen, the production being previously performed at the Wales Millennium Centre in Cardiff and the Royal Liverpool philharmonic hall.
+Recent engagements have included a re-invitation for a third performance of Amy Lane’s production of Tosca, singing the role of Sagrestano, starring Sir Bryn Terfel as Scarpia and Ms Kristine Opolais as Tosca at the International Eisteddfod festival in Llangollen, the production being previously performed at the Welsh National Opera in Cardiff and the Royal Liverpool philharmonic hall.
 In his reference Sir Bryn Terfel has described Romanas as „incredibly well prepared“ and „an excellent colleague“, saying that „style and interpretation was evident“ and „his beautiful baritone voice was well suited to the role“.

-As a member of the Schleswig-Holstein Music Festival, Mr. Kudriašovas performed as both soloist and as ensemble member.
-The engagements have included oratorios in venues throughout Europe and Asia, including the Luxembourg Philharmonic Hall, The Rudolfinum in Prague, the new Mariinsky Theatre Concert Hall (St Petersburg), Kanazawa Hall, Tokyo Opera City, Singapore Philharmonic, the Beijing Forbidden City Concert Hall and others.
 Mr. Kudriašovas is also a keen recitalist.
-He has given recitals in Germany, the UK (including St Marti-in-the-Fields and Europe House in London), the Royal Opera House in Oman, Teatro Victoria in Turin, as well as in his home country of Lithuania, where he frequently performs at the National Philharmonic Halls of Vilnius and Kaunas.
+He has given recitals in Germany, the UK (including St Marti-in-the-Fields and Europe House in London), the Royal Opera House in Oman, Teatro Vittoria in Turin with Coin du Roi baroque orchestra, as well as in his home country of Lithuania, where he frequently performs at the National Philharmonic Halls of Vilnius and Kaunas.

-Mr. Kudriašovas studied singing at the Music and Theatre Academy in Lithuania (Bachelor of Music), Hochschule für Musik und Theater in Hamburg (Masters) and lastly at the Wales International Academy of Voice with Dennis O’Neill and Nuccia Focile (Masters with distinction).
-Supplementing his education he has trained at the Georg Solti summer Bel Canto Academy with Leo Nucci, Barbara Frittoli, Silvana Bartoli and Richard Bonynge, as well as taking masterclasses instructed by Kiri Te Kanawa, Della Jones and Laurent Pillot.
+Mr. Kudriašovas studied singing at the Music and Theatre Academy in Lithuania, Hochschule für Musik und Theater in Hamburg, and lastly, at the Wales International Academy of Voice with Dennis O’Neill and Nuccia Focile.
+Supplementing his education he has trained at the Georg Solti Bel Canto Academy with Leo Nucci, Barbara Frittoli,, and Richard Bonynge, as well as taking masterclasses with Dame Kiri Te Kanawa.